Introduction

 Match the hole location to the shape of the room and the pen layout (Figure 3).
 The goal is to distribute the air evenly across the width of the room.
 If this is not possible, direct it towards the front of the pens.

 The hole location will vary, depending on the mounting height of the tube.
 Hole location is usually described as positions on a clock face.
-For instance, if the tube is mounted 2.4-3 m (8-10 ft) above the floor, holes punched at 4 o'clock and 8 o'clock will provide a good distribution.
+If the tube is mounted 2.4-3 m (8-10 ft) above the floor, holes punched at 4 o'clock and 8 o'clock will provide a good distribution.
 If the mounting height is over 3 m (10 ft), punching holes at 5 o'clock and 7 o'clock is better.
 It may also be necessary to add a row of holes at 6 o'clock in a wide room.

 Ventilating calf barns with PPAT systems